 - Testosterone and other anabolic-androgenic steroids (AAS)

-May Cause Acne: Vitamin B supplements may also cause acne, but the evidence is incomplete.
+May Cause Acne: High doses of vitamin B supplements may also cause acne, particularly in females, but the evidence is incomplete.

-Might Cause Acne: Finally, a few case reports point toward a possibility that the following medications might also cause acne:
+Might Cause Acne: A few case reports point toward a possibility that the following medications might also cause acne:

 - Some hormonal contraceptives that release progesterone